Panner dies in shaft collapse

 Chief Insp Ndebele urged members of the public to desist from engaging in illegal panning activities as they were putting their lives in danger in addition to violating the law.

-He said people that wanted to engage in mining activities had to formalise their operations and follow the correct procedures in order to acquire necessary paper work before operating.
+He said people that wanted to engage in mining activities had to formalise their operations and follow the correct procedures in order to acquire necessary papers before operating.

+“It’s sad that we continue to record a number of mine accidents as a result of illegal mining activities which are rampant in the province.

-“Some of these illegal miners operate in the early hours of the morning in order to evade police not knowing that they will be risking their lives,” he said.
+“Some of these illegal miners operate in the early hours of the days in order to evade police not knowing that they will be risking their lives,” he [email protected]